timchu/slime-volleyball-prototype/README.md

    client-side game loop.
 The second gets called within the socket listener.
 This is probably not my final architecture choice, but it did what I wanted to do for now.

+2. I got each slime to be controlled by a different player.
+This is still janky, basically, when you join, you are player number (smallest unclaimed player num), and the players 1 and 2 control the left and right slimes accordingly.
+This was accompilshed through a bit of thinking and looking at multiplayer game from Phaser.
+The server will eventually coordinate state, there's still some weird de-syncing I don't get.